Through cutting-edge technology, we offer stroke survivors a range of advanced treatments, including:

 Solitaire™ FR Revascularization Device is a mechanical device combining the ability to restore blood flow, administer medical therapy, and retrieve a clot using only a single device.
 This treatment option is used for patients experiencing acute ischemic stroke up to 24 hours of symptom onset.

 Electrical Stimulation Technology

-The Bioness L300 is an innovative wireless electrical stimulation system designed to assist individuals who have foot and ankle weakness or movement control problems from a central nervous system injury such as stroke or brain injury.
+The Bioness L300 is an innovative wireless electrical stimulation system designed to assist individuals who have foot and ankle weakness or movement control problems from a central nervous system injury.
 The system stimulates the muscles lifting the foot at the proper time in the walking sequence.
 This may reduce the need for rigid braces and reduce walking deviations used to compensate for poor ankle control.

-Stroke rehabilitation can help you recover from the effects of stroke and relearn skills and new ways to perform tasks.
+Stroke rehabilitation can help you recover from the effects of stroke, relearn skills and find new ways to perform tasks.
 Rehabilitation depends on many variables, including the following:

 - Cause, location, and severity of stroke

 - Type and degree of any impairments and disabilities from the stroke

 Rehabilitation of the patient with a stroke begins during the acute treatment phase.
 As the patient’s condition improves, a more extensive rehabilitation program is often begun.